mkorzunowicz/fpvnoisedetector/README.md

 ### Installation

-1. Download the FPV Noise detector app.
+Download the FPV Noise detector app.
 It currently supports only Windows as it's a WPF application.
 (Sorry mac/linux users).
-2. Download the newest 5.1.X FFmpeg **shared** binaries (64 or 32 bit, depending on your app's target architecture).
-Either from here [FFmpeg Windows Downloads](https://ffmpeg.org/download.html) or here [FFmpeg-Builds](https://github.com/BtbN/FFmpeg-Builds/releases).
-This [x64 lib](https://github.com/BtbN/FFmpeg-Builds/releases/download/autobuild-2023-02-12-12-35/ffmpeg-n5.1.2-12-g7268323193-win64-gpl-shared-5.1.zip) is guaranteed to work.
-3. Your FFmpeg build should have a `bin` folder with 3 exe files and some dll files.
-Copy **all those** files to the folder 'c:\ffmpeg\x64' (or 'c:\ffmpeg').
-The app uses both the libraries and binaries for now.
-4. The FFmpeg are GPL, I don't want to be forced to use this license, therefore you need to fetch them yourself.
+All the necessary files are included and it is self contained, so no additional .NET runtimes should be required.

 ### Usage